dhirajsriram/Pokedex-React-V2/README.md

 ### Home

-The home page gives us a list view of all the pokemon sorted in an ascending order based on their number.
+The home page gives us a list view of all the Pokémon sorted in an ascending order based on their number.
 Following are the features it provides

 ![alt text](/docs/Home.jpg "Design")

-The user may use the **filter** button to the top right to filter pokemon based on their types.
+The user may use the **filter** button to the top right to filter Pokémon based on their types.

 ![alt text](/docs/Filter.jpg "Design")